 – Alexander Galunenko (An-225 Pilot)

 There are some who hope to see the An-225 return after a proposal to use it to launch spaceships, although that’s not very easy.
-Roughly 90% of the jet’s energy gets focused towards getting it up 6 miles into the air in order to launch the spacecraft.
+Roughly 90% of the jet’s energy gets focused on getting it up 6 miles into the air in order to launch the spacecraft.

 It is pretty rare to see this plane fly so check out this clip of the An-225 achieving flight, that sound is unreal.